-Life can throw curve balls your way and challenge you even when the best of conditions have manifested in your movement through it.
-Whether you are a middle aged working parent, deep into your retirement, or somewhere in between, there are times when we all feel like we are stuck in our lives.
+Life can throw curve balls your way and challenge you even when the best of conditions have manifested in your life.
+Whether you are a middle-aged working parent, deep into your retirement, or somewhere in between, there are times when we all find ourselves saying “I’m stuck.”

-I have a strong familiarity with this feeling of low energy levels, a lacking in motivation to the point where getting out of bed can be a struggle that you are fighting each morning prior to work.
+I have a strong familiarity with this feeling of low energy levels, a lack of motivation to the point where getting out of bed can be a struggle that you are fighting each morning prior to work.

 What are some of the tools or techniques that one could lean on in these moments where you just can’t seem to get out of the hole you feel stuck in?

-One major emphasis that I’d like to make in discussing manners to beat that feeling of “being stuck in life” is that this feeling is extremely normal.
-We all will experience at some point or another as we navigate this journey in pursuit of happiness.
+One major emphasis that I’d like to make in discussing ways to beat that feeling of “I’m stuck” is that this feeling is extremely normal.
+We all will experience it at some point or another as we navigate this journey in pursuit of happiness.

 Too many individuals experience this diminishment in encouragement and joy and allow it to alienate them from the people who care about them most.
-Which brings me to my first step in beating that feeling of being stuck in life.
+This brings me to the first step in beating that feeling of being stuck in life.

 1. Embrace the Feeling of Being Stuck

-You’ve got to recognize that this idea of being stuck is a natural and oft occurring feeling that we all experience whether in our work life, a relationship, or perhaps a scholarly pursuit or business endeavor.
+You’ve got to recognize that this idea of “I’m stuck” is a natural feeling that we all experience whether in our work life, a relationship, or perhaps a scholarly pursuit or business endeavor.

-You have to allow yourself the realization that life is hard and there will be days, weeks, months when you don’t feel like you have enough fuel in the tank to push onwards and upwards.
+You have to allow yourself to realize that life is hard and there will be days, weeks, or months when you don’t feel like you have enough fuel in the tank to push onwards and upwards.